-Trap score stands for Transcript-inferred Pathogenicity score and is constructed to evaluate a single nucleotide variant’s ability to cause disease by damaging the final transcript.
+The Transcript-inferred Pathogenicity score, or TraP-score, is constructed to evaluate a single nucleotide variant’s ability to cause disease by damaging the final transcript.
 Possible effects on the final transcript may include changes in splicing machinery recognition of the pre-mRNA sequence, an introduction of a new cryptic splice site, a regulatory change that will affect exon inclusion or an intron retention that could result in a protein loss/gain of function or the mRNA’s nonsense-mediated decay.
 TraP does not predict the structure of the novel transcript isoforms, but evaluates whether a change will occur to the original transcripts of a gene in question.

 Gelfman, S., Q. Wang, K.M McSweeney, Z. Ren, F. La Carpia, M. Halvorsen, K. Schoch, F. Ratzon, E.L.
 Heinzen, M.J.
 Boland, S. Petrovski and D. B. Goldstein.
 2017.
 Annotating Pathogenic Non-Coding Variants in Genic Regions.
 Accepted June 5th, 2017.

 Nat Comm.
 2017 June 5. doi: 10.1038/s41467-017-00141-2